rappetteluca/Exploring-Languages-Scheme/README.md

 - __Functional Binary Search Tree.scm__ defines a binary search tree data type along with some list like functions.
 - __Prefix Simplification.scm__ defines a simplifcation algorithm to use when simplifying all prefix expressions.
 Expressions take the form of a binary search tree with the root as the operator and the left and right subtrees as the operands.
 The algorithm recursively simplifies the binary search tree.
+There is an additional readme for this project, which is the original assignment description.

+This file is called _README.pdf_.

 ## How to build the software